defenseunicorns/uds-cli/docs/reference/CLI/commands/uds_publish.md

 ---
-title: uds completion bash
+title: uds publish
-description: UDS CLI command reference for <code>uds completion bash</code>.
+description: UDS CLI command reference for <code>uds publish</code>.
-type: docs
 ---
-## uds completion bash
+## uds publish

-Generate the autocompletion script for bash

-### Synopsis

-Generate the autocompletion script for the bash shell.

-This script depends on the 'bash-completion' package.
-If it is not installed already, you can install it via your OS's package manager.

-To load completions in your current shell session:

-	source <(uds completion bash)

-To load completions for every new session, execute once:

-#### Linux:

-	uds completion bash > /etc/bash_completion.d/uds

-#### macOS:

-	uds completion bash > $(brew --prefix)/etc/bash_completion.d/uds

-You will need to start a new shell for this setup to take effect.
+Publish a bundle from the local file system to a remote registry

 ```
-uds completion bash
+uds publish [BUNDLE_TARBALL] [OCI_REF] [flags]
 ```

 ### Options

 ```
-  -h, --help              help for bash
+  -h, --help             help for publish
-      --no-descriptions   disable completion descriptions
+  -v, --version string   Specify the version of the bundle to be published
 ```

 ### Options inherited from parent commands